-The NBCC addresses progressive collapse analyses in Commentary B of NBCC 2015 under "Structural Integrity".
+The National Building Code of Canada (NBCC) is addressed in Commentary B of NBCC 2015 under "Structural Integrity".
 The hazard and probability of occurrence for accidental events should be identified, and five measures to prevent progressive collapse are recommended.
-ASCE 7-16 (2016) illustrated the philosophy and design requirements for the progressive collapse in Section 2.5 and commentary C1.4; the design philosophy is based on ensuring structural integrity which is outlined that "members of a structure shall be effectively tied together to improve integrity of the overall structure."
-The "England and Wales Regulations" for designing buildings against progressive collapse include structural robustness requirements, are specific to material types e.g. reinforced concrete, steel and timber, and define the tie-force requirements for buildings lower than four storeys to ensure effective horizontal ties (Arup 2011).
-For tall buildings up to fifteen storeys, the guidelines recommend both horizontal and vertical ties for structural integrity and recommend the alternate load path approach to ensure practical and economical solutions to bridge over initial damage.
+ASCE 7-16 (2016) illustrated the philosophy and design requirements for the progressive collapse in Section 2.5 and commentary C1.4; the design philosophy is based on by ensuring structural integrity which is outlined that "members of a structure shall be effectively tied together to improve integrity of the overall structure."
+The "England and Wales Regulations" published guidelines for designing building against progressive collapse which included structural robustness requirements (Arup 2011), specific to material types e.g. reinforced concrete, steel and timber, define the tie-force requirements for buildings lower than four storeys to ensure effective horizontal ties.
+For tall buildings between four to fifteen storeys, the guidelines recommended both horizontal and vertical ties for structural integrity.
+Also, alternate load paths approach is recommended to ensure practical and economical solutions to bridge over the initial damage.
 The European code EN1991-1-7 (CEN, 2006) provides provisions for designing against accidental situations.

 In "the Arbour" project, progressive collapse has been explicitly considered by following specific local resistance methods.
-The method suggests that all structural elements and connections which are essential parts of the stability must be designed to resist abnormal loads.
+The method suggests that all structural elements and connections which are the essential part of the stability must be designed to resist abnormal loads.
 Four columns i.e., two corner columns, one edge column, and one interior column were been selected for the analysis (Figure 5).
 The columns are analyzed for the blast loading of 34 kPa recommended by Eurocode (EN1991-1-7).
 According to EN1991-1-7, accidental loads shall be applied in both horizontal and vertical directions of the building in addition to service loads.
-The load combination of $1.2 \text{ D} + 0.5 \text{ L} + A_k$ has been considered (ASCE 7-16, 2016), where D= dead load, L= live load, and $A_k$ = accidental load.
+The load combination of $1.2 \text{ D} + 0.5 \text{ L} + A_k$ has been considered (ASCE 7-16, 2016), where D= dead load, L= live load, and A_k = accidental load.
 The maximum utilization under combined loading (axial + bending) was 81% which indicated that the columns have sufficient capacity to absorb the recommended blast loading of 34 kPa.
 It should be noted that the present analysis did not consider the tie-force and alternate load path method which can be followed for designing a more robust system to prevent progressive collapse.